Funding Snapshot

 - Download and review the application guide.

-- Reach out to a GMF representative to discuss your project at gmfinfo@fcm.ca or book a meeting with a GMF representative.
+- Contact a GMF representative to discuss your project, confirm eligibility and receive a pre-application form at or 1-877-417-0550 or Book a meeting with a GMF representative.

 - Ensure you have a detailed project budget in place with other sources of funding secured for your project.